The Cost of Downtime: What Your SLA Budget Actually Looks Like in Dollars

 4. Reputation damage

-- Reduced willingness to pay premium prices
+- Reduced willingness to pay premium prices when reliability is in question

 5. SEO impact